Flow Training & Certifications – Overview

-There are now three (3) Flow certifications – first an overview and then a little more detail on the requirements for (and the path to achieving) each certification:
+There are three (3) Flow certifications.
+First there is an overview for each one and then a little more detail on the requirements for (and the path to achieving) each certification:

 The FCP (Flow Certified Professional) course consists of instructional videos, blog posts and quizzes.
-These are watched and completed at your own pace; and, you have four (4) weeks to complete the coursework (about 18 hours worth of work).
+These are watched and completed at your own pace; and, it typically takes around four (4) weeks to complete the coursework (18 hours).

 FCC … €350